MaTriXy/blog/source/_posts/2014-02-09-two-months-with-the-moto-x.markdown

  - Moto X
 ---

-Two months ago, after an [unfortunate incident](http://www.ebay.com/itm/331089526837?ssPageName=STRK:MESOX:IT&_trksid=p3984.m1561.l2649) with my Nexus 5 and tile floor, I decided to hop off the Nexus train and get a Moto X.  After years of using nothing but Nexus devices (starting with the Nexus S) this was a bit switch that made me a little nervous.
+Two months ago, after an [unfortunate incident](http://www.ebay.com/itm/331089526837?ssPageName=STRK:MESOX:IT&_trksid=p3984.m1561.l2649) with my Nexus 5 and tile floor, I decided to hop off the Nexus train and get a Moto X.  After years of using nothing but Nexus devices (starting with the Nexus S) this was a big switch that made me a little nervous.

 {% img /images/posts/moto-x-review/front-right-on.jpg "Moto X" %}